 Futures, however, were not impressed, the 8-day price rise stemmed at $23.81 this morning due to a continuing and growing glut.

-Gold continues to consolidate down towards 1690, even as Bitcoin finally broke through resistance in the 9K zone.
+Gold continues to consolidate down towards 1690, even as Bitcoin finally broke through The price level that traders believe represents the highest value an asset will reach before reversi... in the 9K zone.

-The crypto has determined a new support level at 9200 – this, according to CoinDesk, on a surge in open futures positions at the CME.
+The crypto has determined a new The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... level at 9200 – this, according to CoinDesk, on a surge in open futures positions at the CME.

 Libra took another step forward yesterday as former HSBC legal officer Stuart Levey was named the association’s CEO.